Airship Data Processing Addendum

 9. INTERNATIONAL TRANSFERS

 9.1 Processing Locations.
-Airship stores Customer Data in the United States.
-For purposes of providing the Service, Customer Data may transfer from the originating location of Customer Data to the Service located in the United States.
-Additionally, for purposes of providing the Service including technical support, Customer Data may be accessed from locations where Airship’s Affiliates are located.
+Airship stores Customer Data in the United States or in the European Union, based on the selection made by the Customer as specified on the applicable Order Form.
+If no location is stated on the Order Form, Airship stores Customer Data in the United States.
+For purposes of providing the Service, Customer Data may transfer from the originating location of Customer Data to the Service located in the United States or the European Union, as applicable.
+Additionally, for purposes of providing the Service including technical support, error fixes and operation purposes, Customer Data may be accessed from or relevant parts of Customer Data copied to locations where Airship’s Affiliates are located.

-9.4 UK Processing.
-In order to provide the Service (including related technical support and account management), Airship processes Customer Data in the UK.
-To the extent that Airship transfers any Personal Data protected by Data Protection Laws under the Agreement and/or that originates from the EEA to the UK and the UK has ceased to be a member of the European Union and has not been designated by the European Commission or Swiss Federal Data Protection Authority (as applicable) as providing an adequate level of protection for Personal Data, the Customer and Airship (on behalf of itself and its Affiliates) hereby enter into the Standard Contractual Clauses as set out in Annex 1 in respect of such transfer.
+9.2 Standard Contractual Clauses.
+To the extent that Airship processes any Personal Data protected by Data Protection Laws under the Agreement and/or that originates from the EEA or UK, in a country that has not been designated by the European Commission or Swiss Federal Data Protection Authority (as applicable) as providing an adequate level of protection for Personal Data (including the UK where the UK has ceased to be a member of the European Union and has not been so designated), Airship and Customer hereby enter into the Standard Contractual Clauses as set out in Annex 1 in respect of such transfer.
 For the purposes of Annex 1, the Customer shall be deemed to be the “data exporter” and Airship shall be deemed to be the “data importer”.

 10. RELATIONSHIP WITH THE AGREEMENT